MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 To prepare your learning environments you will:

 * create a solution and publisher
 * add both new and existing components required to meet the application requirements.
-Refer to the [data model document](..\Allfiles\Campus Management.vsdx) for the metadata description (entities, field types and relationships) .
+Refer to the data model document under Allfiles\Campus Management.vsdx for the metadata description (entities, field types and relationships).

 Your solution will contain several entities upon completion of all the customizations: